 Homework: There will be regular reading assignments and homework.
 Reading assignments should be completed BEFORE the class time.
 Homework assignments will be handed out weekly.

 Lectures: I will present lectures in powerpoint, with occasional demonstrations.
 These lectures and the syllabus can be found at the class web page http://www.phys.unm.edu/~gbtaylor/astr271/ that you are reading now.
 Some material drawn from my own research, or current events, may not be covered in the book.
-I will ask questions from time to time during lecture.
+We will also practice problem-solving using worksheets.
+And I will ask questions from time to time during lecture.
 Your participation in responding, and in asking questions of your own, is strongly encouraged.

 Grades: There will be two midterms, each worth 25%, and a final exam worth 30%.
 In addition the homework assignments will count for 20% of the grade.
 Please take note of the dates of the exams in the syllabus.
 Make-up exams will only be given if arrangements are made in advance of the exam date.
 On tests and homework please attempt every problem and show your work as I do give partial credit.
 Homeworks must be turned in at class on the day when due for full credit.
 Credit for late homeworks will drop by 15% for every day late within a week, and no credit thereafter.
 Note: If you take this class "Credit/No Credit", according to university policy, your final grade must be a "C" or better in order to receive credit.

 Help with Homework and Tutoring: If you have trouble with the homework feel free to ask me for help in office hours or by appointment.
 I much prefer meeting in person to trying to answer questions on the homework by e-mail.
+UNM graduate student Karishma Bansal will also hold office hours from 3-4pm on the day before the homwork is due in room 15 of PandA.
 Free tutoring for this class is available through CAPS.
 Go to http://caps.unm.edu.